-- 2 – 15 ounce cans white beans Cannellini, Navy, White or Great Northern, rinsed and drained
+- 2 15 ounce cans white beans, rinsed and drained Sub cannellini, Navy, White or Great Northern

-- 4 cups broth – turkey or chicken preferably homemade
+- 4 cups low sodium chicken broth or turkey broth

 - In a medium pot, heat olive oil over medium-low heat.
 Add onion, celery, carrot and fennel, and herbs.
 Cook slowly until vegetables are soft, stirring occasionally, about 10 minutes.